Schoonology/on-air/README.md

 # On-Air

-A little script to let you handle when your camera turns on and off.
+A little script to let you handle when your camera (or microphone!) turns on and off.

 ## Usage (with example script)